 Applicants must also meet the English language requirements at the Universities where they wish to study: please check the respective webpages at Lincoln, Cambridge and East Anglia for further details.

 As a brand new CDT, we are currently in the process of constructing the AgriFoRwArdS website; however, to enable prospective students to apply immediately, we have created the following web-form.

 Please make sure to check the eligibility criteria before you apply.
 Normally, a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship.
 Although most CDT students must be UK residents, we also have a limited number of opportunities for other students, so please do consider applying even if you do not meet all of the EPSRC eligibility criteria.

 For informal enquiries about the CDT programme and postgraduate studies at the University of Lincoln, please contact the CDT Director, Prof Tom Duckett.
 For enquiries about PhD studies at the University of Cambridge, please contact Dr Fumiya Iida, and for the University of East Anglia, please contact Prof Richard Harvey.

-Deadline for round 5 applications: 1st August 2019.
-Details of subsequent application rounds for September 2019 entry will be published in due course.
+Applications are now closed for September 2019 entry to the CDT.
+Details of subsequent application rounds for September 2020 entry will be published in due course.